Trump Wants Insurers and Hospitals To Show Real Prices To Patients

 Administration officials heralded both rules as historic and transformative to the health care system.

-"Under the status quo, health care prices are about as clear as mud to patients," said Center for Medicare and Medicaid Services Administrator Seema Verma in a written statement.
+"Under the status quo, health care prices are about as clear as mud to patients," said Center for Medicare & Medicaid Services Administrator Seema Verma in a written statement.
 "Today's rules usher in a new era that upends the status quo to empower patients and put them first."

-As NPR has reported, hospitals are currently required to post their "list prices" online, but that information has been very hard to use, and doesn't tell consumers much about what they are likely to pay.
+As NPR has reported, hospitals are currently required to post their "list prices" online, but that information has been very hard to use and doesn't tell consumers much about what they are likely to pay.
 The new rule makes hospitals show what they really pay for services — not the list prices — and requires them to make that information easy to read and easy to access.

+"I don't know if the hospitals are going to like me too much anymore with this," Trump said in a White House news conference Friday afternoon.
+"That's OK."
+He later added, "We're stopping American patients from just getting — pure and simple, two words, very simple words — ripped off.
+Because they've been ripped off for years.
+For a lot of years."

-The proposed rule announced Friday affects insurance companies.
-It would essentially make insurers give patients their "explanation of benefits" upfront — showing how much a service would cost, how much your plan would pay, and how much you would owe — before the service is performed.
+The second rule Trump announced Friday (which is a proposed rule, still subject to public comments before being finalized) affects insurance companies.
+It would essentially make insurers give patients their "explanation of benefits" upfront.
+It would require insurers to explain how much a service would cost, how much your plan would pay and how much you would owe — before the service is performed.
 The idea is that patients could use that information to shop around ahead of time for a better deal — assuming a better deal can be found, and the service isn't a medical emergency.

 Certainly these rules would give patients more information than they currently have.
 The other promise of these rules — that they will bring down health care costs — is more of an open question.